hazique/newsletter-subscription-mgr/README.md

 (venv) $ python -m flask run
 ```

-The repository contains a Postman collection for testing requests.
-Please install Postman to run those requests.
-Also the tests initialize an app instance.
+The repository contains a Postman collection (newsletter-subscription-mgr.postman_collection.json) for testing requests.
+Please install [Postman](https://www.postman.com/downloads/) to run those requests.
+Also, the tests initialize an app instance.
 Running the tests successfully means the app behaves the way it is supposed to.
-Instructions or running the tests are mentioned below.
+Instructions on running the tests are mentioned below.

 ## Key Python Modules Used